MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v5.md

 **`testRunTitle`** - **Test run title**<br>
 `string`.
 Optional.
 Use when `publishJUnitResults == true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If xcpretty and publishJUnitResults are enabled above, you can specify test run title.
+If `xcpretty` and `publishJUnitResults` are enabled, you can specify the test run title.
 <!-- :::editable-content-end::: -->
 <br>